2lian/Motion-Stack/README.md

                                   ...  -- |
 ```

-The power of this structure can be seen below.
+The power of this structure is illustrated below.
 Packages responsible for a level can be swapped in/out for other packages responsible for the same levels.
-When using the real robot [dynamixel_hotplug_ros2_python](https://github.com/hubble14567/dynamixel_hotplug_ros2_python) is used.
+For example when using the real robot [dynamixel_hotplug_ros2_python](https://github.com/hubble14567/dynamixel_hotplug_ros2_python) is used.
 When trying things without the robot [rviz_basic](src/rviz_basic) is used.

 ```
                       levels